lookshe/nepenthes/README.md

 	tar -xvzf nepenthes-1.0.tar.gz
         cp -r nepenthes-1.0/* /home/nepenthes/

-Tweak config.lua as you prefer (see below for documentation.)
+Tweak config.yml as you prefer (see below for documentation.)
 Then you're ready to start:

-        su -l -u nepenthes /home/nepenthes/nepenthes /home/nepenthes/config.lua
+        su -l -u nepenthes /home/nepenthes/nepenthes /home/nepenthes/config.yml

 Sending SIGTERM or SIGINT will shut the process down.